 Since 2013, legally aided advice for debt, discrimination and special educational needs could only be accessed by telephone.
 This was known as the Mandatory Telephone Gateway.

 The government is changing the requirements so clients can choose telephone advice or face-to-face advice.

 Criminal legal aid fees

-The government plans to pilot the expansion of legal aid to cover early advice in a specific area of social welfare law by autumn 2019.
+The government plans to pilot the expansion of legal aid to cover early advice in a specific area of social welfare law, related to housing.

 Exceptional case funding

 In January 2022, the mean-testing requirement for exceptional case funding was removed for inquests.